-Claims shall be certified by the OO who completes and verifies the information in the applicable FAI record claim form(s) and/or NAC-specified badge claim form(s).
-The OO who certifies a claim must be satisfied the flight meets soaring performance standards and the flight was done in compliance with procedural rules.
-At a minimum, this OO shall:
+Individual certificates pertaining to portions of flight evidence may be signed by the OO involved.
+The OO(s) who certify a claim must be satisfied the flight meets the soaring performance standards and the flight was done in compliance with SC3 rules.
+The overall claim shall be certified by the OO who completes and verifies the information in the applicable FAI record claim form(s) or NAC-specified badge claim form(s).
+At a minimum, an OO shall:

-- a.
-Review and evaluate any recorded flight data and the pre-flight declaration (see Annex C). - b.
-Confirm that all applicable OO control actions were performed (5.2.1 through 5.2.3 refer). - c.
-Verify the aircraft flown, each occupant's name and the times and locations of take-off and landing; countersign photocopied flight logs if applicable (5.2.4 refers). - d.
-Obtain required certificates and countersign those that are complete and consistent with the claim (5.3.2 through 5.3.4 refer).
+- a. review and evaluate any recorded flight data and the pre-flight declaration. - b. confirm that all applicable OO control actions were performed (5.2.1 through 5.2.3 refer) - c. verify the aircraft flown, each occupant's name, and the times and locations of take-off and landing.
+Countersign photocopied flight logs if applicable (5.2.4 refers). - d. obtain required certificates and countersign those that are complete and consistent with the claim (5.3.2 through 5.3.4 refer).